PhilliprBurwell/Software-Installation-Troubleshooting-in-Office-365/README.md

  ![image](https://github.com/user-attachments/assets/5d1f41a9-e3e7-4441-a67b-237c2c62df35)

 <h1> Software Installation Troubleshooting in Office 365 </h1>
  <br /> This project involves creating a detailed documentation guide on installing, updating, and troubleshooting essential IT support software.
-The guide will walk users through the process of handling common issues, demonstrating my problem-solving skills.<br />
+I am going to use Microsoft 365.
+The guide will also walk through the process of handling common issues, demonstrating my troubleshooting and problem-solving skills.<br />

 <h2>Environments and Technologies Used</h2>